Scale-invariant magnetoresistance in a cuprate superconductor

-Scale-invariant transport is associated with metallic quantum criticality where a characteristic energy scale is continuously tuned by an external parameter and is vanishing when the tuning parameter crosses a critical value.\cite{Mackenzie2013, Zaanen-review} In the underdoped regime, $p<0.19$, the Hall effect in \LSCO\cite{Ando-hall} and quantum oscillations in \YBCO\cite{Taillefer-QO,Ramshaw-mass-Science2015} evidence a small electron pocket, believed to be associated with a charge density wave.\cite{CDW-Xray-Hayden-2012, CDW-Xray-Damascelli-2014, CDW-LSCO-Hayden} By contrast, on the overdoped side, $p>0.19$, quantum oscillations in \TlBCO evidence a large Fermi surface\cite{Vignolle-over-2008}, in line with band structure calculations.\cite{OKA} Measurements of Hall resistivity,\cite{Boebinger2009, Boebinger-BLSCO-nature-2003,Taillefer-lsco-ybco-2016} critical magnetic field\cite{Taillefer-Hc2} and quasiparticle mass\cite{Ramshaw-mass-Science2015} as well as the zero temperature collapse of a line of phase transitions\cite{Bourges, Kerr, ultrasound, dichroism, secondharmonic} suggest a quantum critical point near $p=0.19$.
-At this doping the linear-in-temperature resistivity extends to the lowest temperatures\cite{Hussey2009, Boebinger1996, Zaanen-review} and therefore here one might expect to access the anomalous behavior in the strange metal phase in the broadest range of magnetic fields.
+Scale-invariant transport is commonly associated with metallic quantum criticality.
+A characteristic energy scale is continuously tuned by an external parameter and vanishes when the tuning parameter crosses a critical value \cite{Zaanen-review}.
+For hole dopings below the critical point, $p<0.19$, the Hall effect in \LSCO (19) and quantum oscillations in \YBCO \cite{Taillefer-QO,Ramshaw-mass-Science2015} provide evidence for a small carrier pocket, believed to be associated with a charge density wave\cite{CDW-Xray-Hayden-2012, CDW-Xray-Damascelli-2014, CDW-LSCO-Hayden}.
+By contrast, above the critical doping, $p>0.19$, quantum oscillations in \TlBCO \cite{Vignolle-over-2008} indicate a large hole-like Fermi surface, in agreement with band structure calculations \cite{OKA}.
+Measurements of Hall resistivity \cite{Boebinger2009, Boebinger-BLSCO-nature-2003,Taillefer-lsco-ybco-2016, Hussey-pheno}, the upper-critical magnetic field \cite{Taillefer-Hc2} and the quasiparticle effective mass \cite{Taillefer-QO, Ramshaw-mass-Science2015, Vignolle-over-2008}, as well as the zero-temperature collapse of a line of phase transitions\cite{Bourges, Kerr, ultrasound, dichroism, secondharmonic}, suggest a quantum critical point near $p = 0.19$.
+At this doping the linear-in-temperature resistivity extends to the lowest temperatures \cite{Hussey2009, Boebinger1996, Zaanen-review} and therefore one might expect to access the anomalous behavior in the strange metal state in the broadest range of magnetic fields.